jmschnei/jmschnei.github.io/_publications/2017-01-01-from-clickbait-to-fake-news-detection-an-approach.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Peter Bourgonje.
-(2017).
-"From Clickbait to Fake News Detection: An Approach based on Detecting the Stance of Headlines to Articles." *In Octavian Popescu and Carlo Strapparava, editors, Proceedings of the Second Workshop on Natural Language Processing meets Journalism - EMNLP 2017 Workshop (NLPMJ 2017), pages 84-89, Copenhagen, Denmark, 9 2017.
+(2017). \"From Clickbait to Fake News Detection: An Approach based on Detecting the Stance of Headlines to Articles.\" *In Octavian Popescu and Carlo Strapparava, editors, Proceedings of the Second Workshop on Natural Language Processing meets Journalism - EMNLP 2017 Workshop (NLPMJ 2017), pages 84-89, Copenhagen, Denmark, 9 2017.
 7 September.*."
 ---